 How to Become a Law Student Intern

-convey why the applicant wants to clerk for the Ventura County Public Defender’s Office and why the office should select the applicant.
+Law student interns must be enrolled in Law School or be Post Bar.
+To apply, please send a cover letter, resume, and writing sample to PDIP@ventura.org.
+The cover letter should convey why the applicant wants to clerk for the Ventura County Public Defender’s Office and why the office should select the applicant.
 If the applicant appears to be suited for the program, they will be called for a further interview.
-Law Student Internships are unpaid and carry no guarantee of future employment with the office.
+Law student internships are unpaid and carry no guarantee of future employment with the office.

 Direct Applications to: